polkadot-js/docs/docs/kusama/storage.md

 - **interface**: `api.query.nominationPools.reversePoolIdLookup`
 - **summary**:    A reverse lookup from the pool's account id to its id.

-   This is only used for slashing.
+   This is only used for slashing and on automatic withdraw update.
 In all other instances, the  pool id is used, and the accounts are deterministically derived from it.

 ### rewardPools(`u32`): `Option<PalletNominationPoolsRewardPool>`
 - **interface**: `api.query.nominationPools.rewardPools`
 - **summary**:    Reward pools.
 This is where there rewards for each pool accumulate.
-When a members payout is  claimed, the balance comes out fo the reward pool.
+When a members payout is  claimed, the balance comes out of the reward pool.
 Keyed by the bonded pools account.

 ### subPoolsStorage(`u32`): `Option<PalletNominationPoolsSubPools>`
 - **interface**: `api.query.nominationPools.subPoolsStorage`
 - **summary**:    Groups of unbonding pools.
 Each group of unbonding pools belongs to a  bonded pool, hence the name sub-pools.
 Keyed by the bonded pools account.

+### totalValueLocked(): `u128`
+- **interface**: `api.query.nominationPools.totalValueLocked`
+- **summary**:    The sum of funds across all pools.

+   This might be lower but never higher than the sum of `total_balance` of all [`PoolMembers`]  because calling `pool_withdraw_unbonded` might decrease the total stake of the pool's  `bonded_account` without adjusting the pallet-internal `UnbondingPool`'s.

 ___